The Glenn Beck Program

 Glenn (previously titled The Glenn Beck Program) is a news talk and political opinion show on TheBlaze hosted by Glenn Beck.
 It is produced and recorded at TheBlaze studios in Dallas, TX.
 The show originally ran on CNN Headline News from 2006 to 2008 (now HLN) and moved to the Fox News Channel in 2009.
 Beck's program departed Fox News on June 30, 2011, with Beck announcing the creation of an online only network, later to become TheBlaze, that would air his television show among other programming.
-In 2012, Beck commenced encouraging listeners to ask their cable or satellite television providers to carry the new network.

 Overview

 Each broadcast usually began with a brief, scripted monologue by Beck, in which he gave his analysis of the top story of the day.
 This was usually followed by an interview with a correspondent, who continued the discussion with his or her opinions on the matter.

 Although the original concept of the show combined elements of late-night talk shows (e.g., satirical comedy bits and frequent celebrity interviews) and cable news, it gradually came to center on the latter format and to use a more news-oriented style.